Conference Scavenger Hunt Ideas: 30+ Activities to Boost Engagement & Networking

 A: Anything $10-50 works: conference merchandise, gift cards, a free upgrade/discount, company swag, or even just public recognition.
 The key is the recognition, not the monetary value.
 Announced publicly, even a small prize feels rewarding.

-Q: How many people can participate?
+Q: How many people can participate in a conference scavenger hunt?

 Q: What if someone doesn't have a smartphone?